alberand/Blog/content/setup_zephyr_for_stm32.md

 </div>

 After a first look it appeared to me as very nicely design OS with rapidly growing number of features.
-The other thing which I noticed that the list of supported boards is enormously big, which can come handy in future.
-Moreover, as I noticed, it is under intense development by the Intel corporation which means that it won't die in a few years (I hope 😀).
+The other thing which I noticed is that the list of supported boards is enormously big, it can come handy in the future.
+Moreover, it is under intense development by the Intel corporation which means that it won't die in a few years (I hope 😀).

-In this note I will describe process of setting up development environment for STM32 Nucleo platform with Zephyr OS.
-(Later I would like to add testing setup too)
+In this note I will describe process of setting up development environment for STM32 Nucleo (particularly for STM32L010RB) board with Zephyr OS.
+Later I would like to add testing setup too.

 #### Environment setup